 “Susan cares about her students and it shows.
 She went out of her way to make sure that our son felt confident and calm while teaching him strategic and time-efficient ways to optimize his score.
 Throughout the whole test prep process, she kept our son motivated and on target.
 We would recommend her to anyone.”

 – Diane and Rob W., parent of 11th grader

 “Meeting Susan was a real blessing.
 She’s a great motivator, and it only took a few lessons for our daughter to develop effective strategies for writing the SAT essay.
 What a celebration we had when Becca got the score that guaranteed her a scholarship!”

 – Eddie and Doreen T., parents of 11th grader

-“She is by far the best test prep tutor with have come across and we would recommend her to everyone.
+“She is by far the best SAT prep tutor we have come across and we would recommend her to everyone.
 Throughout the whole test prep process, she kept my son motivated and on target.”

 – Angela, parent of 11th grader

 “Susan is thorough and methodical, but never overwhelming.
 After working with her just four times, I boosted my SAT score 100 points.”